p4p1/p4p1_revshell/README.md

 This project is open source, and can be modified at will.

 ##Disclamer
-This version for now does not work.
-The last stable version is in old.zip have fun using it if you want to, but this next version will be way better :D.
+This version for now does work but has mostly glitches and unifinished parts.
+The last stable version is up there have fun using it if you want to change the ip or port, simply add a ip.cfg file in the same folder for the ip and a port.cfg file. ! warning it has to be a .cfg file not .cfg.txt or whatever.